-Asset Integrity department together with all Units have achieved the reduction of the number of eMoCs in backlog.
-Due to the lack of resources and COVID-19 restrictions in Comparing to 2019, Backlog electronic changes decreased by the year, KPO Asset Integrity did not work on digitization 58.8% with the remaining backlog of 247.
-In 2021, we target opportunities for inputs to the scorecards and dashboards and to improve the system efficiency by reducing the backlog and other automated processing as part of the KPO Digitization preventing its further accumulation. programme.
+Due to the lack of resources and COVID-19 restrictions in the year, KPO Asset Integrity did not work on digitization opportunities for inputs to the scorecards and dashboards and other automated processing as part of the KPO Digitization programme.
 In 2020, Asset Integrity department continued working on monthly collection, structuring, regular updating and discussion of KPIs and data for the information panel (general KPIs and separately for facilities).